-Documents subject to a notarial act may be scanned and electronically filed (e-filed) if the notarial act meets the requirements of the uniform law on notarial acts, as set forth in K.S.A.
-53-501, et seq.
+Documents subject to a notarial act may be scanned and electronically filed (e-filed) if the notarial act meets the requirements of the revised uniform law on notarial acts, as set forth in K.S.A.
+53-5a01, et seq.

-Electronic notarization may be used for e-filed documents if the electronic notarization meets requirements adopted by the Kansas Secretary of State.
-K.S.A.
+Electronic notarization may be used for e-filed documents if the electronic notarization meets the requirements of K.S.A.
 16-1611.